How to Use GROUP BY Clause in PostgreSQL

 GROUP BY bike_model;

 In this example, we utilized the GROUP BY clause to group the bikes with respect to their model.
-Next, we utilized an aggregate function named SUM() that calculated the sum of group items.
+Next, we utilized an aggregate function named sum() that calculated the sum of group items.

-In this example, we will use the COUNT() function to count the number of bikes available for each model:
+In this example, we use the COUNT() function to count the number of bikes available for each model:

 SELECT bike_model, COUNT (bike_model)